-How much does it snow here in Nanaimo?
+How much does it snow in Nanaimo?

-The CRAZIEST thing happened in Nanaimo yesterday.
+“The craziest thing happened in Nanaimo yesterday.
 It snowed!
-This is unheard of.
-Snowing at all is a bit of a special event around here, even in the middle of winter, but in the beginning of spring is unheard of.
-After all, a couple of weeks ago the sun was warm enough for some of the die hard summer lovers to start wearing shorts are rev up their BBQ’s for the first time.
-(Yes, I thought it was a bit early too, but if that’s what they enjoy doing…) Anyway, when I woke up to about 5cm of snow yesterday my first words were “The world is going to end.”
-But I’m still here, for now at least.
+This is unheard of at this time of year.
+Snowing at all is a bit of a special event around here, even in the middle of winter, but in the beginning of spring is something people will talk about for weeks or months.
+After all, a couple of weeks ago the sun was warm enough for some of the die hard summer lovers to start wearing shorts and rev up their BBQ’s for the first time.
+Then I woke up to about 5cm of snow yesterday my first words were (jokingly) “The world is going to end.”
+But I’m still here, for now at least.”